Lizinska de Mirbel: Studies

-Lizinca knew she must find a way to earn a living, and thought that painting would be suitable.
+Lizinca chose painting as a way to earn a living.

 She decided to specialise in miniatures, which were less messy than larger oil paintings.

 At the age of 18 she enrolled as a pupil of Jean-Baptiste Jacques Augustin.

 Augustin taught her the technical skills of miniature painting, and she then followed the advice of a family friend, M. Belloc, and left the studio to devote herself to learning to draw by copying the masters.

 Her first commercial effort was a miniature of a niece of M. Rousseau, then one of the mayors of Paris and later a Peer of France.

 She made a number of other practice miniatures before making her first portraits.

-These included President Amy, King Louis XVIII of France, the Duke of Fitz-James and Perronet, the king's valet.
+These included President Amy, King Louis XVIII, the Duke of Fitz-James, and Perronet, the king's valet.

 The portraits of President Amy and Perronet are among her masterpieces.

 Success

 Lizinca made her studies of the king during several breakfasts, where she had to stand at all times, close enough to study the face but not so close as to disturb him.

 The painting was a success, and the king took an interest in her as a sensible and witty but modest woman.

 Lizinca became one of the nominal mistresses of Louis XVIII, who had been widowed since 1810 and followed convention by always having an official mistress.

-As with the other women, the relationship was limited to jokes and cuddles and gay remarks.
+As with the other women, the relationship was not sexual.

 The king's true interest was in a few men whose fortunes he had made.

 The king helped to find a husband for Lizinca, and she accepted his choice.

 She married Charles François Brisseau de Mirbel on 18 May 1824.

 He was born on 27 March 1776, was 48 years old when they married and had been a widower for 13 years.

 He was a member of the Académie des Sciences and a knight of the Legion of Honour.

 He was a professor of botany at the Jardin des plantes.

 The government gave the Mirbels a small apartment on the third floor of a house near the Carrousel.

-James Fenimore Cooper visited her there in 1827 after climbing up a narrow, steep and winding set of stairs.

-He observed that "M. de [Mirbel] is a man of talents and great respectability, and his wife is exceedingly clever, but they are not rich.
+James Fenimore Cooper visited Lizinca there in 1827.
+He noted that he had to climb up a narrow, steep and winding set of stairs, and observed that "M. de [Mirbel] is a man of talents and great respectability, and his wife is exceedingly clever, but they are not rich.
 He is a professor, and she is an artist."